cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

 **July 19**
 *Inchstone Results*
-- Improve Physics a bit more
+- Improve Physics a bit more (DONE)
-    - Objects still pass through each other with sufficient force
+    - Objects still pass through each other with sufficient force (DONE)
     - *Possible Solutions:* increase physics iteration count, increase mass and improve torque values of motors
     - Implement gravity to the arm? -> this would mean configuring for stall torque to do gravity compensation
 - Rory's Game task